Login / Register | search:

-Choosing a Development Platform and Standards
+Choosing a Development Platform & Standards

 Getting a bunch of engineers on the same page about anything has been likened to 'herding cats'.
 Getting them to agree on a development platform and language standards may as well be likened to 'herding tigers'.
 Read the fictional story of Global Amalgamated Worldwide Designs (GAWD) and learn why you should probably spend the energy.